 Classic or Historic Vehicles may be registered through the club in compliance to the rules by the TfNSW (see section 6 of the Constitution)

-In Simple terms a Historic Vehicle is in the condition as when it was originally certified for sale, although there is some flexibility what may seem like simple modifications can result in failure of a vehicle to be registered as an Historic vehicle and it may have to be registered as a Classic vehicle.
+Historic Vehicles are in the condition as when they were originally certified for sale with little flexibility.
+What may seem like simple modifications can result in failure of a vehicle to qualify as an Historic vehicle and it will need to be registered as a Classic vehicle.

 Registration of an Historic Vehicle through the club

-2. Download and complete a club Vehicle registration form ( Membership / Membership and Vehicle registration Forms).
+2. Download and complete a Vehicle registration form ( Membership / Membership and Vehicle registration Forms). for each vehicle.

-4. Obtain a Declaration Form from TfNSW and complete the Left hand Side
+3. Download a Declaration Form from TfNSW for each vehicle and complete the Left hand Side.

-5. Arrange for the vehicle to be inspected by the club registrar, take with you the original and a copy of each of
+4. Arrange for the vehicle to be inspected by the club registrar, take with you the original.

 2. Club vehicle registration form